logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

     Job UI

-Job logs are available at the bottom of your screen by clicking on them.
+Job logs are available in `Kibana`_ during runtime and are also aggregated once the job is finished.
+They are available at the bottom of the Jobs page by clicking on them.

+.. _Kibana: logs.html